Recipe and photography provided by Heinen’s partner, Chef Billy Parisi.

 - Add the butter, beer, cocoa powder and brown sugar to a medium-size saucepot over low heat and melt together while whisking until completely combined and smooth.
 Chill in the refrigerator.

 - In a large bowl, whisk together the flour, sugar, baking powder, baking soda and salt.

 - Once the Guinness and cocoa powder mixture is cooled to room temperature, whisk it into the bowl with the dry ingredients until combined.

 - Whisk in the sour cream and eggs until combined.

-- Evenly distribute the cupcake batter between 12 cupcake liners and bake at 350°F for 16-18 minutes or until a toothpick comes out clean when inserted to the center of the cupcake.
+- Evenly distribute the cupcake batter between 12 cupcake liners and bake at 350°F for 16-18 minutes, or until a toothpick comes out clean when inserted into the center of the cupcake.
 Allow to cool on a rack to room temperature.

 - Add the butter and cream cheese to a stand mixer with the paddle attachment and mix on high speed until smooth, light and fluffy, about 5-7 minutes.

-- Add the powdered sugar and whip for a further 2-3 minutes until smooth.
+- Add the powdered sugar and whip for another 2-3 minutes until smooth.